fbpx

 Define your goals

-Business goals are the foundation of any social media strategy.
-If you lack clarity in your objectives, your strategy will be baseless.
+Goal setting is a crucial first step towards building a successful social media strategy.
+Business goals should be the foundation of any social initiative – if you lack clarity in your objectives, your strategy could fall flat.

 So, let’s begin by reviewing six common goal categories you may choose to pursue:

-• Traffic: driving users to your website and/or social profiles to take further action
+• Traffic: Driving users to your website and social profiles to take further action

 Note how these categories are aligned with the stages of your marketing funnel.
 So, for brands, the question becomes which segments of the marketing funnel will we prioritize in our social media efforts?

-Once you’ve considered your overarching goal categories, you’ll then need to dig deeper by developing S.M.A.R.T goals.
+Once you’ve considered your overarching goal categories, you’ll need to dig deeper by developing SMART goals.

-• Specific: replacing general concepts with quantifiable outcomes
+• Specific: Replace general concepts with quantifiable outcomes

-• Measurable: using objective metrics that can be tracked
+• Measurable: Use objective metrics that can be tracked

-• Relevant: understanding how the goal ties into the bigger picture
+• Relevant: Understand how the goal ties into your bigger picture

-• Time-bound: using dates and deadlines to stay accountable
+• Time-bound: Use dates and deadlines to stay accountable

-To demonstrate, here’s an example of a S.M.A.R.T goal within the traffic category: “Reach 5,000 unique visitors per month from social channels by June 2023.”
+Here’s an example of a SMART goal within the traffic category: “We will reach 5,000 unique visitors per month from social channels by December 2024.”

-With your goals in place, the next step is to prepare to reach them — and that starts with a combination of thoughtful reflection and diligent research.
+So now you have your goals in place, the next step is to prepare to reach them.
+And this starts with a combination of reflection and research.

 Understand your target audience

-Customer personas are a primary method for defining target audience segments.
+A good place to start is by developing customer personas – which are a key method for defining target audience segments.
 A customer persona is a fictitious character you create to represent the key traits and characteristics found within your audience.
+You'll think about them with every post you create, so they're vital to get right.

 A complete customer persona will include a detailed profile with information such as: